sai-ma/sai-ma/README.md

 - 👋 Hi, I’m @sai-ma
-- 🌱 Pursuing a career in cyber security
+- 🌱 Pursuing a career in cyber security (eventually)
 -  ＼ʕ •ᴥ•ʔ／ Here we go

 <!---